unknownstToThem/briefcase/CommentRemover/README.md

 ## Prerequisites

-Unfortunately, since this program was only built for Python scripts, it is only able to take .py files as argument as a result of this.
-Future support can be added if requested.
-Python (Vanilla)
+- Python (Vanilla)
-1 Python script containing comments (mutli-file support coming shortly)
+- 1 Python script containing comments (mutli-file support coming shortly)

 ## How to use